 Other than being watchful over you and the house the Rottweiler Golden Retriever is awesome with people of all ages.

-All you have to do is make sure that you have put the right amount of training from when he/she was a puppy.
+All you have to do is make sure that you have put the right amount of training from when he/she is a puppy to a full-grown adult.
 You can never go wrong with too much training.

 So while exercise and play are great you also need to hone in that mind of theirs.
 Otherwise, they will find a way to amuse themselves so whether that means herding, search and rescue, obstacle course, or just learning new tricks is a great way of keeping him or her out of trouble.

-Health and grooming for Rottweiler Golden Retriever Mix
+Health and grooming for the Rottweiler Golden Retriever Mix

-Rottweiler Golden Retriever Mix needs lots of brushing because of their mid-range coats, so instead of brushing them once every week.
+Rottweiler Golden Retriever Mix needs lots of brushing because of its mid-long hair.
+So instead of brushing them once every week.

-I’d say every two days and even then that’s not when its autumn or spring so they would need to be brushed every day during those months.
-During those changing of coats, I’m going to advise you keep your vacuum out and ready to get all that loose hair that floats about on the currents.
+I’d would say you should brush them twice a week and even then that’s not when its autumn or spring.
+So they would need to be brushed every day during those months.
+During the changing of summer to winter coats or vice versa you will differently need the vacuum during those times.

-Their nails need to trimmed every so often so that they don’t split and crack leading to deadly infections, make sure to clean the ears whenever you wash your dog.
+Their nails need to be trimmed every so often so that they don’t split and crack leading to a deadly infection.
+Make sure to clean the ears whenever you wash your dog.
 His teeth are also very important so brushing them should be every two weeks.

 I have had a golden retriever rottie for 11 years, he is the best dog I have ever had in my life.
 Sadly yesterday Colby was diagnosed with congestive heart failure from a grain-free diet.